Rasteph/OWILogitechF310Control/README.md

 - **inputCheck.py**              : Helper class providing information on connected input devices on the linux machine
 - **test.py**                    : Names the input event number of a wanted input device and other connected devices

- ### What needs to be started to use the Logitech F310 Gampepad as controller:
+ ### What needs to be started to use the Logitech F310 Gampepad as controller for the OWI Robotic Arm:
+  1. Clone GitHub project
+  2. Make `controlOWIRoboticArm.py` executable
-  1. Connect Logitech Gamepad F310 and OWI Robotic Arm to the Linux machine
+  3. Connect Logitech Gamepad F310 and OWI Robotic Arm to the Linux machine
-  2. run `sudo python contrlOWIRoboticArm.py`
+  4. run `sudo python contrlOWIRoboticArm.py`
+  5. push buttons on the gamepad ;)